 Picking a Mask

 In terms of picking a mask, we recommend picking the mask that appears most comfortable.
 Don't worry about covering your mouth.
 While everyone with sleep apnea opens their mouth at night, most people will learn to breathe through their nose once they are treated with PAP.
 Using treatments for chronic nasal decongestion is a good idea if you have chronic nasal congestion.
 Don't worry about being a restless sleeper.
 You will sleep more peacefully once you use PAP.
+The Bleep Dreamport is the most minimal mask on the market and is available on our site.

 Once you get your PAP we recommend getting used to it by giving yourself brief nightly exposure.
 Every night when you are in bed going to sleep put the APAP on and keep it on at least 30 minutes.
 If you are still awake and it is bothering you, take it off, go to sleep, and put it on the next night for 30 minutes.
 Do this until you learn to fall asleep with it on.
 This usually happens in the first month of use.
 If you are able to fall asleep with it on, but it bothers you when you wake up in the middle of the night, take it off and go to sleep.
 The next night put it on again.